Why Are Some Words Difficult to Translate? 4 Key Reasons Explained

 Unique Concepts Without Direct Equivalents

-Some words are difficult to translate into another language because they represent unique concepts that lack direct equivalents.
-For example, the Portuguese word “saudade” describes a deep emotional state of nostalgic longing for someone or something absent, a feeling that doesn’t have a single-word counterpart in English.
+Some words are hard to translate because they describe ideas or feelings that simply do not exist in the same way in other languages.
+The Portuguese word “saudade” is a good example.
+It expresses a deep emotional sense of longing and nostalgia for someone or something that is no longer present, and it doesn’t have a single-word counterpart in English.

 Regional Dialects